silky/silky.github.com/src/posts/2016-12-09-quantum-neural-networks.md

 - Quantum operations need to be reversible; $f$ as written is not (at the very least, it takes two inputs and squashes them down to one output).
-- Quantum states need to be normalised; so multiplying them by arbitrary weights won't be productive.
+- Quantum states need to be normalised; so multiplying them by a single arbitrary weight won't be productive.
 - You can't copy arbitrary quantum states due to the [No-Cloning theorem](https://en.wikipedia.org/wiki/No-cloning_theorem), so this restricts the type of networks that can be written down.